 - Granite is the main material used for the Great Pyramid and it’s crucial to its success in withstanding natural erosion for thousands of years.
 The Egyptians learned from their past experiences that some pyramids fell apart if the stones were not cut and combined accurately.
 Granite is the perfect material of choice because it didn’t absorb water as many others would.

-- Another important ingredient to build the pyramids is using mortar.
-A strong mortar was used to fix the granite in place when built the pyramids, and over 500,000 tons of mortar were used to construct the pyramids.
+- Another important ingredient in building the pyramids is using mortar.
+A strong mortar was used to fix the granite in place when building the pyramids, and over 500,000 tons of mortar were used to construct the pyramids.

 - The pyramids are aligned with two constellations in a north-south direction – the Big Dipper and the Little Dipper.

-Move on to Vally Temple of Khafre where the Vally Temple of Mankaure, Tomb of Queen Khentakaws, and Central Field of Mastabas and rock-cut tombs.
+Move on to the Valley Temple of Khafre where the Vally Temple of Mankaure, Tomb of Queen Khentakaws, and Central Field of Mastabas and rock-cut tombs.
 The pharaoh-faced Sphinx is another well-known statue in the complex.

 Directly behind the Great Pyramid is the Solar Boat Museum, which displays one of the ceremonial solar barks unearthed in the area that has been painstakingly restored to its original glory.